Plumsail/forms-docs/SharePoint/how-to/pass-values.rst

 .. |pic3| image:: ../images/how-to/pass-values/pass-values-3.png
    :alt: Task form

-Here we will populate Priority, Facility, and Assigned To fields with values from the parent form.
+Here we will populate Priority, Facility (lookup field), and Assigned To fields with values from the parent form.

 To get access to the parent form's fields, we will use 'window.top' property which returns the topmost window object.
-And this is the code which we put into the task form:
+This code will get values from parent form:

 .. code-block:: javascript